Skip to content

 Access Requirements

-This plugin can be run with no additional access requirements, however there are extended services such as CVSS / NIST integration which depends on integration to the NIST public api service.
+This app can be run with no additional access requirements, however there are extended services such as CVSS / NIST integration which depends on integration to the NIST public api service.
 Other examples would include access to the Cisco EoX api service which can be used to enrich data based on devices under contract coverage.
-Please leverage the documentation pages for the specific plugin integrations for details.
+Please leverage the documentation pages for the specific app integrations for details.

 Install Guide